WineEducation.com

 A Quick Look at Oak

-'American Oak' almost always means Tennessee white oak.
-'French Oak' is almost alway either Limousin or Nevers.
+'French Oak' right in the image above) primarily come from the forests of Alier, Tronçais, Vosges, Limousin or Nevers.
 The reason that the French oaks have famous names is that they are from very special forests.

 The tight grain and water tightness required to make good wine barrels has another, once critical, and now nearly forget use.
 It is used to make ships.
 The Limousin and Nevers forests were planted by the French Admiralty for the express purpose of building navy vessels.
 It is one of life's happy coincidences that the decline of wooden boats occured at about the same time that the modern wine industry in France was on the rise.

-French oak is denser, with less gallic and vanillic acids.
+French oak is denser, but less water tight, with less gallic and vanillic acids.
 The latter, vanillic acid is what gives oaky wines that vanilla taste.
 For the organic chemists in the crowd, vanillic acid is a benzoic acid, and vanillin is a benzaldehyde.
 Gallic acid gives the wine an astringent character, both of these acids are more present in American oak.
+Because the wood is not naturally water tight, it is necessary to split it along the grain and then air dry it for 2 or 3 years.

-Yugoslavian oak (I suppose it has a new name now, but I have not heard another term used) is another, and less pricey oak.
+Slavic oak is another, and less pricey oak.
 It is popular in Italy and eastern Europe.

 Oak is not the only wood used for wine.
 Redwood for example, was very popular until quite recently, in California.
 Woods other than oak are almost always chosen for their neutral qualities.